Battle of Britain: Small scale raids

-The attacks were widespread: over the night of 30 June alarms were set off in 20 counties by just 20 bombers, then next day the first daylight raids were carried out during 1 July, on both Hull in Yorkshire and Wick, Caithness.
+The attacks were widespread: over the night of 30 June alarms were set off in 20 counties by just 20 bombers, then next day during 1 July the first daylight raids were carried out on both Hull in Yorkshire and Wick, Caithness.
 On 3 July most flights were reconnaissance sorties, but 15 civilians were killed when bombs hit Guildford in Surrey.
 Numerous small Störangriffe raids, both day and night, were made daily through August, September and into the winter, with aims including bringing RAF fighters up to battle, destruction of specific military and economic targets, and setting off air-raid warnings to affect civilian morale: four major air-raids in August involved hundreds of bombers; in the same month 1,062 small raids were made, spread across the whole of Britain.

 Channel battles

 The Kanalkampf comprised a series of running fights over convoys in the English Channel.
 It was launched partly because Kesselring and Sperrle were not sure about what else to do, and partly because it gave German aircrews some training and a chance to probe the British defences.
 Dowding could provide only minimal shipping protection, and these battles off the coast tended to favour the Germans, whose bomber escorts had the advantage of altitude and outnumbered the RAF fighters.
 From 9 July reconnaissance probing by Dornier Do 17 bombers put a severe strain on RAF pilots and machines, with high RAF losses to Bf 109s.
 When nine 141 Squadron Defiants went into action on 19 July six were lost to Bf 109s before a squadron of Hurricanes intervened.
 On 25 July a coal convoy and escorting destroyers suffered such heavy losses to attacks by Stuka dive bombers that the Admiralty decided convoys should travel at night: the RAF shot down 16 raiders but lost 7 aircraft.
 By 8 August 18 coal ships and 4 destroyers had been sunk, but the Navy was determined to send a convoy of 20 ships through rather than move the coal by railway.
 After repeated Stuka attacks that day, six ships were badly damaged, four were sunk and only four reached their destination.
 The RAF lost 19 fighters and shot down 31 German aircraft.
 The Navy now cancelled all further convoys through the Channel and the cargo was sent by rail.
 Even so, these early combat encounters provided both sides with experience.